KimtaiKogoKevin/ClaimPilot/replit.md

 The system integrates with Roboflow Universe computer vision models for vehicle damage detection and assessment.
 This includes automated damage detection with bounding boxes and confidence scores, severity assessment (minor, moderate, major, total loss), intelligent cost estimation, and LLM-generated explanations and recommendations for all stakeholders.
 These AI insights guide decision-making throughout the claims workflow.

 ### Authentication and Authorization
 Authentication supports dual modes: Replit's OpenID Connect (OIDC) via Passport.js for cloud deployment, and JWT-based authentication with bcrypt hashing for standalone deployments.
-Both modes provide comprehensive role-based access control for insured clients, insurers, brokers, and service providers, each with specialized dashboards and workflows.
+Both modes provide comprehensive role-based access control with two user roles: **insured** (for regular users) and **admin** (for administrators), each with specialized dashboards and workflows.
 Forgot password functionality with secure token generation is also implemented.

 ### Database Design
 The PostgreSQL database schema supports a comprehensive claims management ecosystem.
 It includes tables for users (with role management), claims, vehicle details, damage photos, detailed AI analysis results (damage classifications, confidence scores, cost estimates, LLM summaries), workflow tracking, and a cross-role communications log.
 The schema uses foreign key relationships to ensure data integrity and supports complex queries for advanced processing and AI integration.